yunke-wang/yunke-wang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Yunke Wang is currently pursuing his Ph.D. degree at the School of Computer Science, Wuhan University (WHU), co-advised by Prof. [Bo Du](http://cs.whu.edu.cn/info/1019/2892.htm) and Dr. [Chang Xu](http://changxu.xyz).
-Before that, he received his B.S. degree in computer science from Wuhan University in 2019.
-He is a visiting researcher at the University of Sydney (USYD) since September 2022.
+I am a postdoctoral researcher at the School of Computer Science, University of Sydney (USYD), advised by Prof. Chang Xu.
+I obtained my Ph.D. degree at the School of Computer Science, Wuhan University (WHU), under the supervision of Prof. [Bo Du](http://cs.whu.edu.cn/info/1019/2892.htm) and Prof. [Chang Xu](http://changxu.xyz) in June 2024.
+Before that, I received my Bachelor's degree in computer science from Wuhan University in June 2019.
+He has been a visiting researcher at the University of Sydney (USYD) from 2022 to 2023.

-His research interests lie in imitation learning and its applications in computer vision fields.
-Specifically, he wants to make imitation learning more practical in real-world tasks by exploring how to leverage imperfect and visual demonstrations effectively.
-In addition, he closely follows the latest developments in generative models within the computer vision field.
+My research interests lie in imitation learning and its applications in computer vision fields.
+Specifically, I want to make imitation learning more practical in real-world tasks by exploring how to leverage imperfect and visual demonstrations effectively.
+In addition, I closely follow the latest developments in generative models and LLMs.

 # 🔥 News
-- *2023.06*: I recieve the KDD-23 Student Travel Award.
+- *2024.05*: 🎉🎉 Our paper "Imitation Learning from Purified Demonstrations" is accepted by **ICML 2024**.
 - *2023.05*: 🎉🎉 Our paper "Learning to Schedule in Diffusion Probabilistic Models" is accepted by **KDD 2023**.
-- *2023.01*: I recieve the AAAI-23 Student Scholarship.
 - *2022.12*: 🎉🎉 Our project 'Robust Gait Control and Automatic Navigation for Quadruped Robot' wins the \*first\* prize of China Graduate AI Innovation Competition **(8/1174)**
 - *2022.11*: 🎉🎉 Our paper "Unlabeled Imperfect Demonstrations in Adversarial Imitation Learning" is accepted by **AAAI 2023**.